simscape/Building-Energy-Management-Simscape/README.md

 ## To Get Started
 * Clone the project repository.
 * Open BuildingEnergyManagement.prj to get started with the project.
-* Requires MATLAB&reg; release R2024a or newer.
+* Requires MATLAB&reg; release R2024a.

 Copyright 2024 The MathWorks, Inc.